Atrapado en mi mente

 Atrapado en mi mente (lit.
 'Trapped in my mind') is a 2022 Peruvian psychological thriller film directed by Richard Santaria Romero (in his directorial debut) and written by Romero and Yeny Yalan.
 It stars Andrea Luna and Sebastián Stimman.
 It is about a fan and his fatal obsession with a famous YouTuber whom he begins to harass.

 Synopsis

-Christian is a kind, respectful, loving young man who works from home, however he suffers from a mental disorder and tends to become easily obsessed with women.
+Christian is a young man who works from home, who suffers from a mental disorder and tends to become easily obsessed with women.
 This is how it comes into the life of Verónica, a young YouTuber who wishes she had not exposed her life so much on social media.